darylcty/FrigidForager/README.md

 ## Getting Started

-As of now, the project is hosted on Vercel and there is no setup guide for local development.
+* Trello
+* Canva

 ## Known Issues

 The project is in its early stages, and there are several bugs and issues related to UI/UX that are currently being resolved.

 ## Future Work

-- Introduce a dynamic dashboard that provides an overview of the items in the fridge.
 - Implement user authentication for personalized experiences.
+- send notifications about items that are close to expiry.
 - Optimize the algorithm for recipe suggestions.
 - Allow saving of recipes for later reference, add "likes" to individual recipes.
 - Search recipes based on ratings, popularity, new etc.

+> Note: A dynamic dashboard feature to provide a snapshot of fridge contents and expiring items is in the works.